 Sky TV: Channel 0102

 Virgin: Channel 902

-Every week, around 35 million people listen to BBC Radio and the BBC compromises a collection of services aimed at providing listeners the best quality programmes, depending on their interests and mood.
+Every week, around 35 million people listen to BBC Radio.
+To accommodate all these listeners, the BBC compromises a collection of services aimed at providing listeners with the best quality programmes, depending on their interests and mood.

-The remit of Radio 2 is to be unique with mixed music and speech service, aimed at a wide audience and targeting listeners over 35.
+The remit of Radio 2 is to be unique with mixed music and speech service, aimed at a wide audience, targeting listeners over 35.
 With music truly at its heart and with some of the most popular and respected talent in broadcasting, BBC Radio 2 provides a unique blend of programming which entertains and educates its millions of listeners each day.